 Recognized Varieties & Continental Breeds of Cochin Chicken

-The American Poultry Association standard was issued in 1874.
-In both countries, it is classified as one of the Asian classes – the other breeds are Brahma (from Shanghai) and Langshan (from China).
+In 1874, the American Poultry Association released the standard.
+In both countries, people classify it as one of the Asian classes – the other breeds being Brahma (from Shanghai) and Langshan (from China).

 They are available in both standard and bantam Cochin varieties.
 In England, the Cochin chicken bantams are not very popular.
-They are classified as Pekin bantams.
+People classify them as Pekin bantams.

 The acceptable color of this breed varies from the US to the UK.
 The following colors are found in the UK: